oejennings/meet/README.md

 	- Given: the user is on the events page
 	- When: the user click to see a chart of the upcoming events in each city
 	- Then: the user should see a chart with the number of upcoming events in each city

+## Serverless functions
+Ihis app uses serverless functions for scalability to help ensure a smooth user experience and user authentication by generating an authorization token so the user is able to see the event data from the Google API.
+By using the serverless provider AWS Lambda this app will be easier and faster to deploy, as well as cost efficient due to only paying for the resources we are using.